 Soon you’ll be leaving your home town for a full year – living on your own, leaving behind those home-cooked meals and having to keep an eye on your own laundry basket.
 Whilst you’ll also be moving to a whole lot of fun, new friends and opportunities, the basic stuff doesn’t need to be too daunting.

 Here’s how you can make the most of your last summer before uni and make the move easier.

 Your first week in halls is likely to be a disaster kitchen-wise.
 The kitchen becomes a space for gathering pre-night out.
 Or it suffers from too much time spend at orientation lectures or Fresher’s events, too little time spent tidying.

-Battle against the infamous Fresher’s Flu by whipping up some of these easy (to cook and tidy up after!) recipes.
+Battle against the infamous Fresher’s Flu by whipping up some of these DIY takeaway ideas.

 2. Hang out with your home friends